-UPDATED!
-As of April 4th, 2022, the GAA have changed the Garda Vetting process and all Vetting applications must now be done through the GAA Foireann platform.
+As of April 4th, 2022, the GAA have changed the Garda Vetting process meaning all Vetting applications must now be done through the GAA Foireann platform.

 You will find further information and details as well as the latest process on the GAA website at https://www.gaa.ie/the-gaa/child-safeguarding-and-protection/vetting

-To get garda vetted please follow the following process:
+To complete the Garda vetting process, please follow the following steps:

 *It is recommended to use the Chrome browser on your laptop/desktop

 Once logged into your account on Foireann please click on the Qualifications and Vetting tab and then click Apply to be Vetted.
 Please ensure your current details on your profile are correct - and most importantly, your date of birth.
 Please then select your Club and or Association you wish to be vetted for and the role you are being vetted for (e.g. Coaching / mentoring children under the age of 18yrs).

 Upload a copy or screenshot of your Photo ID (passport or drivers’ licence) and a proof of your current address in the form of a Utility Bill (no more than 6 months old).
 You are also required to print and sign the Gaelic Game Vetting ID Validation Form and upload this a part of your vetting application.
 The full list of documents which are accepted for verification can be found here.
 Note that Foireann will not accept .pdf files.

 When you have uploaded the correct documents, and submitted your application, the Club Children’s Officer will then check your ID Documentation and your signed Gaelic Games Vetting ID Validation Form.
 If the documents are correct your application will be validated by the Club Children’s Officer and submitted to the GAA.
 If the documents are not correct the Club Children’s Officer will reject your application and you will be required to upload the correct documentation.